Argungu Emirate: Fishing festival

-The annual Argungu Fishing Festival is one of the largest cultural events in northern Nigeria.
+is one of the largest cultural events in northern Nigeria.

 The Festival has a long history.

 It was first staged when the Sultan of Sokoto, Hassan Dan Mu'azu, visited the Argungu Emirate in 1934, and was held to display the fishing ability of the Kabawas by the Emir Muhammed Sama.

 Until the 1960s the festival was a local affair, but in 1972 it was attended by the Nigerian Head of State, General Yakubu Gowon and his counterpart from Niger, Hamani Diori.
 For political reasons, the festival lost support and no festival was staged from 1999 until 2004.
 The festival has now been revived and is becoming a major tourist attraction.

 By 2009, the renamed Argungu International and Cultural Festival included a grand durbar with 500 well-decorated horses and their riders, and 120 well decorated camels and their riders, led by the flag bearer of the Argungu Emirate and including participants from many other ethnic groups.

 The largest fish weighed 55 kg, and the prizes for this catch were presented at a ceremony attended by President Umaru Musa Yar'Adua, his wife, six governors and many traditional rulers.

 The 2009 festival also included water sports, archery and catapulting competitions, a motor rally, performances by dance troupes from Niger, Mali, Chad and Benin, wrestling and boxing matches, and an agricultural fair.

 The importance of the festival to the economy has led the government to conserve fish stock by prohibiting use of gill nets and cast nets.